dmuth/anthrocon-reg/wamp/README-2-WAMP.txt

 	cd ..

 - Drupal on WAMP:
+	- Files
 		- Back up live site with bin/backup.php
 		- Drop www files into /cygdrive/c/wamp/www/
 			- Create filecache/ directory if necessary
-	- UNABLE to log in?
+		- Make sure that the settings.php file is readable
 		- Comment out $base_url if it's set in settings.php

-	- Make sure that the settings.php file is readable
+	- Create the database (if necessary):
 		- Get database credentials from settings.php and create that user in phpMyAdmin
 		- Create the database in phpMyAdmin

 	- Import the data
 		- Helpful MySQL wrappers can be found in (reg module path)/wamp/bin
 		- Getting errors about primary keys?
 			- Run mysql-reg with "-f" parameter to force
 		- Run reg/wamp/bin/make-local.sh to disable modules that talk to the network, such as aggregator
 		- TRUNCATE huge tables that we don't need: sessions, accesslog, watchdog
+		- Unblock the regadmin and regstaff users

+	- Troubleshooting:
 		- If seeing the main page over and over, make sure the rewrite module is enabled
+		- If the theme is non-existant, go to the themes page (admin/build/themes) and make sure that the theme you want is set to the default.
+		- Run "./bin/deploy.sh anthrocon-2012 copy" in theme you want to deploy
+			- You mean need to remove the contents of filecache/ after that

+	- Misc:
 		- Optionally replace sites/all/modules/reg/ directory with checked out version

-	- If the theme is non-existant, go to the themes page (admin/build/themes) and make sure that the theme you want is set to the default.

 	- SSL:
 		- Run generate-ssl-key